stilab-ets/LibScanDroid/README.md

 </p>

 # Troubleshooting
-If you encounter any difficulties in working with the tool or the datasets, please do not hesitate to contact us at one of the following email:  richardason.alexandre.1@ens.etsmtl.ca.
+If you encounter any difficulties in working with the tool or the datasets, please do not hesitate to contact us at githe following email:  richardson.alexandre.1@ens.etsmtl.ca.
 We will try our best to answer you as soon as possible.